Allen Telephone Wiring & VoIP

 My plan was to use a Cisco SPA112 adapter on both ends to convert the analog phones to VoIP.
 I naively thought that the Allen telephone would have a standard RJ11 connection inside of it; however, upon opening up the telephone I was faced with a myriad of screw terminals.
 Since I couldn’t find the proper documentation for this phone, I decided to poke around inside with a stripped RJ11 cable connected to the VoIP adapter while keeping the headset pushed up against my ear.
 After a few false positives, I discovered the correct combination.

-Pictured to the right is how the connection was made.
+Phone Wiring Pictured above is how the connection was made.
 The green wire goes to a block that looks like “L2” and the red wire goes to the “K” block.
 I bought an RJ11 to spade terminal cable off of amazon to make the connection cleaner.
 I then electrical taped the black and yellow wires to prevent them from making any accidental contact with other parts of the board.

 Now all I needed to do was connect everything to Asterisk.
 For this I used the FreePBX Linux install to handle installing Linux and configuring Asterisk.
 There are plenty of tutorials online that explain this process, however; the gist of it is, after installing FreePBX I configured two extensions, one for the shop, and one for the house.
 Then I configured the Cisco SPA112 adapters to connect to the FreePBX server.